MIRR Logic Simplification & Constant Folding

 Overview

-The simplification engine reduces boolean, comparison, and arithmetic expressions in MIRR's AST before temporal lowering and hardware mapping.
-It uses a bounded iterative post-order traversal (NASA Power-of-10 rule #1 compliant -- no unbounded recursion) and runs to fixpoint to catch cascading reductions.
+The simplification engine reduces boolean, comparison, and arithmetic expressions in MIRR before temporal lowering and hardware mapping.

 Architecture

-• Engine: Iterative post-order traversal with explicit stack (Vec<WorkItem>)
+• Engine: Iterative post-order traversal with an explicit stack (Vec<WorkItem>).

 • Entry points: